phillipsshane94/backend_login_api/readme.md

 https://www.postman.com/phillipsshane94/workspace/arraytest/collection/23024815-58e7585a-c18c-443f-8c70-57f36de7db73?action=share&creator=23024815

+Fork the postman request to view the updated collection.

 ## Design Decisions

 For the database, I went with sqlite; it's super lightweight and easy to throw into a project with minimal effort.